 What is Anxiety & Depression?

 When dealing with the human mind, there are so many complex theories that it’s less likely to define them.
-In particular, anxiety and depression are common mental health conditions that’s been affecting people around the world.
+In particular, anxiety and depression are common mental health conditions that have been affecting people around the world.
 According to the World Health Organization (WHO), most people are dealing with depression as a cause of disability.
 On the other hand, anxiety disorders may affect approximately 250 million people throughout the world.

 When you are unable to address the symptoms of anxiety and depression, it may eventually affect your life quality.
 Accordingly, there are effective strategies that can help manage and overcome these conditions.
 Furthermore, here we will explore some of the most effective strategies that you can apply for managing anxiety and depression.